ITVRoC/espeleo_planning/README.md

 ## Scripts included on this package:
-- example_trajectories.py: Given a desired path generates a Twist command to the robot
+- example_trajectories.py: Generates a example path to be followed by the robot